Changelog

 - The

-prefix has been removed from distributional quantities.get_mean()
+get_prefix has been removed from distributional quantities.get_mean()is nowmean(), etc.- For now, the

-prefix still holds for distributional representations, likeget_cdf()
+get_prefix still holds for distributional representations, likeget_cdf().

 - For now, the